Manage Person Data - Menu in WISEid Portal

 Upload Person Data

 The Upload Person Data option under Manage Person Data allows users with access to upload files into WISEid and to work with them once processed.
-Uploading a Person record will create WISEids and/or update WISEid data during the process.
+Uploading a Person record creates a WISEid and/or updates WISEid data during the process.

 It is essential that ALL students and staff have WISEids assigned.
 It is also imperative that ALL students and any staff members associated with Roster coursework have Local Person IDs assigned as well, so their data can be claimed and linked to your district.

-The results of a file upload should be examined and corrected as needed.
-The information below will guide you through this file upload and examination process.
+After you upload a file, examine and correct the results as needed.
+The information below guides you through this file upload and examination process.
 DPI suggests running WISEid File uploads once a week to maintain accurate data within WISEid.
-If your SIS/HR/payroll vendor tool is utilizing SII, these weekly uploads will be accomplished for you through this feature.
+If your SIS/HR/payroll vendor tool uses SII, this feature does these weekly uploads for you.

-NOTE: Even if your vendor tool is utilizing Staff and Student Identity Integration schools and districts must continue to upload student records to WISEid through the Upload Person Data tool at least twice per year: once at the beginning of the school year, and once at the end of the school year.
-If your vendor tool does not utilize Staff and Student Identity Integration, these manual uploads are suggested for both student and staff throughout the year.
+NOTE: Even if your vendor tool uses Staff and Student Identity Integration, schools and districts must continue to upload student records to WISEid through the Upload Person Data tool at least twice per year: once at the beginning of the school year, and once at the end of the school year.
+If your vendor tool does not use Staff and Student Identity Integration, DPI recommends these manual uploads for both student and staff throughout the year.

-Staff records must continue to be managed through the normal WISEid person upload processes, while Contract and Assignment uploads needed for the WISEstaff collection can be completed through the WISEstaff application.
+Manage staff records through the normal WISEid person upload processes.
+Upload Contract and Assignment data for the WISEstaff collection through the WISEstaff application.

-NOTE: If you do not have access to WISEstaff, you will not be able to upload a Person file with staff names.
+NOTE: If you do not have access to WISEstaff, you cannot upload a Person file with staff names.
 To obtain access to WISEstaff, please contact your local WISEstaff security administrator.

-At the beginning of the school year, you can break this into manageable parts.
+At the beginning of the school year, break this into manageable parts.
 Suggestions include, but are not limited to:

-• NOTE: There may be occasional scenarios where a new students may already have a WISEid assigned if they were evaluated for special education services as part of a transition from the Birth to Three program under the Department of Health Services (DHS).
-Timely Special Education (Indicator 11) Evaluations conducted for children below age three require these children to have a WISEid, assigned to them by the LEA performing the evaluation.
-Children who are not yet three cannot have an enrollment record, but they are required to have a responsibility record associated with their WISEid.
-Whether the student ended up qualifying to receive special education services or not, the WISEid assigned to them should continue to be their WISEid once the student attends school/enrolls in kindergarten (be that four- or five-year-old kindergarten).
+- NOTE: There may be occasional scenarios where a new students may already have a WISEid assigned if they were evaluated for special education services as part of a transition from the Birth to Three program under the Department of Health Services (DHS).
+Timely Special Education (Indicator 11) Evaluations conducted for children below age 3 require these children to have a WISEid, assigned to them by the LEA performing the evaluation.
+Children who are not yet 3 years old cannot have an enrollment record, but they must have a responsibility record associated with their WISEid.
+Whether the student qualified to receive special education services or not, the WISEid assigned to them should continue to be their WISEid once the student attends school/enrolls in kindergarten (be that 4- or 5-year-old kindergarten).
 Please ensure your LEA

 always looks for existing WISEid matches before creating a new one.
-This can be done during the Match Review process
+Do this with the Match Review process.

 WISEstaff Collection Checklist - Step 1b: Enter and Edit WISEid Person Records for all Staff; Ensure All have a Local Person ID for your Agency

 Read the section above for important information about this process.
-Read the steps below to learn how to conduct an Upload in WISEid.
-When you are done, you can return to Step 1c of the WISEstaff Staff Collection Checklist
+Read the steps below to learn how to upload data in WISEid.
+When you are done, you can return to Step 1c of the WISEstaff Staff Collection Checklist.

 How to Upload Person Data (File Upload)

-There are many ways to accomplish this task as an upload, but the file being uploaded must be in” .csv” format and must contain Local Person IDs to be successful.
+There are many ways to accomplish this task, but you must upload the file as a .CSV file type and it must contain Local Person IDs to be successful.

-An orange error banner will appear if there are problems with your upload.
+An orange error banner appears if there are problems with your upload.
 If you plan on entering data through the File Upload process, follow these steps.

 Follow the steps below to complete the file upload process: